pjbk/Titanic-Machine-Learning-from-Disaster/README.md

 PassengerId is the unique id of the row and it doesn't have any effect on target

 Survived is the target variable we are trying to predict (0 or 1):
-1 = Survived
+1 = Survived,
 0 = Not Survived

 Pclass (Passenger Class) is the socio-economic status of the passenger and it is a categorical ordinal feature which has 3 unique values (1, 2 or 3):
-1 = Upper Class
+1 = Upper Class,
-2 = Middle Class
+2 = Middle Class,
 3 = Lower Class

-Name, Sex and Age are self-explanatory
+Name, Sex and Age are self-explanatory:

-SibSp is the total number of the passengers' siblings and spouse Parch is the total number of the passengers' parents and children Ticket is the ticket number of the passenger
+SibSp is the total number of the passengers' siblings and spouse, Parch is the total number of the passengers' parents and children, Ticket is the ticket number of the passenger,
-Fare is the passenger fare
+Fare is the passenger fare,
 Cabin is the cabin number of the passenger

 Embarked is port of embarkation and it is a categorical feature which has 3 unique values (C, Q or S):
-C = Cherbourg
+C = Cherbourg,
-Q = Queenstown
+Q = Queenstown,
 S = Southampton

 Proposed Approach: